 Alternate Walking Strategies

-Despite the serenity that walking alone at night can offer, it isn’t always the safest choice.
+Walking alone at night isn’t always the safest choice, despite its serenity.
 You can implement several alternative strategies for more secure walks.
 Walking indoors provides a safe alternative to nighttime outdoor walking, offering controlled environments free from outdoor hazards.

-For those who prefer outdoor activities, participating in organized evening walking events provides an opportunity to walk in groups, enhancing safety and enjoyment.
+For those who prefer outdoor activities, organized evening walking events allow walking in groups, enhancing safety and enjoyment.

 Walking Companions

-Walking with a companion or in groups diminishes the risks encountered when walking alone and ensures support is available in case of emergencies, especially during uncomfortable walking situations, thus promoting walking safely.
+Walking with a companion or in groups diminishes the risks encountered alone and ensures support is available in emergencies, especially during uncomfortable walking situations.
+Thus, walking safely is promoted.

 The WaBu App helps you find a walking buddy in your community.